-Lori's Critique of: "The Bride of Christ must get out of sin before Christ returns" by Phillip B. Brown
+A Critique of Phillip B. Brown's, "The Bride of Christ must get out of sin before Christ returns"

 Romans 13:1-3 teaches that "there is no authority except that which God has established.
 The authorities that exist have been established by God."
 So, why are there authorities in history such as Hitler?
 I believe that the authority which God places over nations are reflections of the people of the nation itself.Ê Some have speculated that our Mr. Bill is the man of sin.
 If Mr. Bill were the man of sin, it would be because the United States is the nation of sin.